tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 2. Protein Coat
 3. Envelope

-The Core Genetic Material is the 'brain' of the whole virus and decides how and what the virus will do.
+The Core Genetic Material is the 'brain' of the virus and decides how and what the virus will do.
 This *Core Genetic Material* can be either DNA or RNA.
 The difference is not important for us right now.